toantran201/lr-webpack/README.md

 - Allow to import all others kinds of files which cannot be handled by using asset modules.
   - Examples:
     - CSS loader reads the contents of the CSS file and return this contents, but it doesn't do anything after
-    - Style loader takes the Css and injects it into the page using style tags.
+    - Style loader takes the Css and injects it into the page using style tag.
 Use style loader to bundle the CSS together with JS into single resulting file.
     - For multiple use: pay attention to the order in the array. webpack process the order from right to left.

 Plugins